section-engineering-education/engineering-education/articles/exception-handling-in-javascript/index.md

 ### Introduction

 Developers face problems and obstacles while coding.
 With the use of exceptions, you can responsibly manage these problems.
-In this article, we will understand exception handling in JavaScript.
-Exception handling is a necessary process of the development process.
+Exception handling is the process of converting a code error message into a user-friendly error message.
+In this article, we will go through exception handling in JavaScript.
+Exception handling is a necessary step in the development process.

 ### Table of Contents